CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ### New York City, St. Petersburg, Fla., Ramp Up Data Storytelling

-The city of St Petersburg Florida was using mapping to find areas where the most code violations were occuring.
-Using storytelling they were able to show wordload of code investigators and get upper-level buy-in.
-The result was a redraw of the districts to make besser use of resources.
+The city of St Petersburg Florida was using mapping to find areas where the most code violations were occurring.
+Using storytelling, they were able to show workload of code investigators and get upper-level buy-in.
+The result was a redraw of the districts to make better use of resources.

 > Better software has made the job of interpreting and analyzing city data easier.